Frequently Asked Questions

 Accommodations + Safety

-Volunteer accommodation is provided in a beautiful historic Nablus home, across the street from the Project Hope office.
+Volunteer accommodation is provided in a beautiful historic Nablus home, next door to the Project Hope office.
 Male and female volunteers are housed on separate floors, as per local custom.
 Depending on the volume of volunteers, you may share a room with up to two others.

-The apartment includes kitchen facilities, a washing machine, wi-fi Internet, and a television/DVD player.
+The apartment includes kitchen facilities, a washing machine and wi-fi Internet.
 Volunteers are also currently preparing our beautiful garden as a place to sit, relax and drink fresh lemonade from our lemon tree on those hot summer afternoons in Palestine.

 Nablus is quite safe.
 The situation has been relatively calm for the past several years.
 The Israeli military still makes late-night incursions, but these are confined to the refugee camps on the outskirts of the city.
 The Project Hope offices and accommodations are located in a quiet, residential area.
 We host more than 100 volunteers every year without incident or injury.